MeltwaterArchive/datasift-node/README.md

-# DataSift stream consumer for NodeJS
+# DataSift SDK for NodeJS

-This library gives easy access to the real-time data streams and REST API calls from DataSift.
+Provides easy access to DataSift's real-time streaming and REST APIs.

-The StreamConsumer connects to the DataSift streaming API, and emits all data received, automatically reconnecting as necessary.

-The doApiPost method allows for arbitrary API calls to DataSift.

-Note that this module is promise based (via the Q library) and event based (via the EventEmitter).
+Note: this module uses promises (via the Q library) and events, not callbacks.

 ## Prerequisites
 - You have a DataSift account (username and API key) available from http://datasift.com